SomeTroglodyte/Scratchpad/Unciv-notes/unciv-notes.md

 * Popups with only a 'close' button dismissable with keyboard
 * Wrapper class for Popups with only text and one or two buttons: "InfoPopup"
 * Internationalization of keyboard shortcuts???
+* Help in the Improvement Picker: 'research X to enable Y'

 #### Shortcuts
 * ~~Buying several tiles in city view (buy next ring?)~~ -> PR